 Many physicians, hospitals, and medical organizations support treatment by a psychologist as part of your team for many medical illnesses.
 In such cases, it is helpful for your psychologist to have your permission to work with you and your other providers to determine how best to help and support you.
 Your input is always valued because you know yourself best!

 We can also help you adjust your life to help you better live with your illness, and cope with symptom flares.
 We could maximize the effects of your other treatments by addressing psychological aspects that interfere with medical treatment.
-Through a focused and research-based approach, I have helped many people get their life back from their illness and back to doing the things they love!
+Through a focused and research-based approach, I have helped many people get their lives back from their illnesses and back to doing the things they love!

 Lisa Feldmann Barrett, Ph.D.

 Want to learn more or figure out if I can help?
 To help people get information before engaging in treatment, I offer free new patient consults for those located in New York State.
 Although I am centered in Syracuse, NY, I serve people all over NYS.